 Figure 1.
 META-pipe analysis workflow.
 The computationally heavy part of the pipeline, that is executed in the cloud environment, includes the four annotation steps, displayed as green boxes, in the lower right corner of the flow chart.

 The group of Willassen maintains META-pipe interface and service, but due to heavy computing that is required by the annotation steps, the service has been opened for Norwegian users only.
 To enable the extension of the user community the META-pipe developers have encapsulated the annotation steps into a virtual cluster environment that can be launched with simple command line tools.
-In Elixir Competence Center we have tested launching and using this annotation server in the OpenStack cloud environment of CSC (Elixir Finland) and in EGI Federated cloud:
+In ELIXIR Competence Center we have tested launching and using this annotation server in the OpenStack cloud environment of CSC (Elixir Finland) and then in the federated ELIXIR-EGI cloud testbed:

 The OpenStack version of the launcher tool was developed by Aleksander Agafonov (UiT).
 This tool was then fitted to EGI Federated cloud by Cuong Duong Tuan (CESNET).
-The EGI FedCouloud compatible launcher is a command line tool that requires following components:
+The EGI FedCloud compatible launcher is a command line tool that requires following components:

 Linux distribution (tested on Fedora 24)